Generative Logic: A New Computer Architecture for Deterministic Reasoning and Knowledge Generation: Introduction

 The implications of such a system are significant.
 By accelerating the cycle of discovery and verification, GL has the potential to act as a catalyst for mathematical research and to shorten the path from abstract breakthroughs to downstream innovations in physics, engineering, and computer science.
 Furthermore, we envision GL serving as a deterministic reasoning core that can be integrated into probabilistic Artificial Intelligence (AI) workflows, providing a source of verifiable truth to enhance the capabilities of next-generation AI systems – a vision shared by recent work calling for the fusion of LLMs with formal methods to build more trustworthy AI \cite{zhang2023fusion}.
 In essence, just as the electronic calculator democratized arithmetic, GL aims to democratize high-level mathematical reasoning.

 This paper presents the foundational principles, architecture, and early results of GL.
 We detail the system's massively parallel, hardware-aware proof engine, its custom Mathematical Programming Language (MPL) for formalizing definitions, and its unique execution model.
-A case study in Peano arithmetic demonstrates the system's ability to autonomously derive and prove foundational theorems, validating the architecture and its approach to automated discovery.
+A case study in Elementary Number Theory (ENT) demonstrates the system's ability to autonomously derive and prove foundational theorems, validating the architecture and its approach to automated discovery.